cfzjywxk/tidb-dev-guide/src/understand-tidb/transaction_kv.md

 # Transaction In TiKV

-The previous [document](./transaction.md) introduces the architecture of the transaction engine and some implementation details in the `TiDB` part.
+The previous [document](./transaction.md) introduces the architecture of the transaction engine and some implementation details in `TiDB` part.
 This document is mainly about the `TiKV` part.

-As described in the previous docuemnt, the distributed transaction coordinator the `tidb-server` which process the user `COMMIT` query, and the participants are invovled `tikv-servers`.
+As described in the previous [docuemnt](./transaction.md), the distributed transaction coordinator is the `tidb-server` which receives and processes the user `COMMIT` query, and the transaction participants are invovled `tikv-servers`.

 # Transactional Protocol

-Based on the percolator model, the mainly RPC interfaces used in TiDB are described in proto [file](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L77).
-These interfaces will be used by the transaction coordinator to drive the whole transaction commit processing, for example `Prewrite` will be used to write the lock record in TiKV:
+Based on the percolator model, the RPC interfaces used in TiDB are described in proto [file](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L77).
+They will be used by the transaction coordinator to drive the whole commit process, for example `Prewrite` will be used to write the lock record in TiKV:
 ```
 message PrewriteRequest {
     Context context = 1;